PatrykMacher/PatrykMacher/README.md

 - 👋 Hi, I’m @PatrykMacher
-- 👀 I’m interested in coding, exotic creatures and English language
+- 👀 I’m interested in coding, exotic creatures and English language.
+I also love sport and I play volleyball.
-- 🌱 I’m currently working in java, spring and sometimes javascript
+- 🌱 My main language is Java.
+I also worked with JS, HTML, CSS.
+I'm using Spring in my projects and I have knowledge of MySQL databases.
-- 💞️ Development is crucial for me, therefore I would love to work with someone experienced to learn from them
+- 💞️ Development is crucial for me, therefore I would love to work with someone experienced to learn from them and
 - 📫 How to reach me:
-mail: patrykmacher@gmail.com
+Email: patrykmacher@gmail.com